Tulare County Weekly Calendar

 Brandon-Mitchell Gallery hosts artwork in all mediums by the newly revived Visalia Art League during First Friday Art Walks in Downtown Visalia in September and October, after service at 11:30 a.m. on Sundays and by appointment.
 117 S. Locust, Visalia, 559 625-2441 or www.brandonmitchellgallery.org

-The Oval Gallery is showing “Fun Size,” which features 2D and 3D media, ranging from small to large scale, in September.
+The Oval Gallery is showing “Way Stations” by Dan Heskamp.
+The work challenges speciesism and reflects on humanity’s evolving relationship with other living beings.
 808 N. Court.
 Open Thursdays and Fridays from 5-8 p.m. and by appointment if requested through Instagram, www.instagram.com/theovalgallery

 College of the Sequoias Library is displaying “Pigments of Perception,” works by Krista Fulbright, Anne Austin Smith and Shawn Michelle Smith, through October.
 915 S. Mooney, Visalia.
 Open Mondays-Thursdays 7:30 a.m. to 8 p.m., Fridays, 7:30-4, Saturdays 10-2. www.facebook.com/COSartgallery